kubos/kubos/docs/sdk-docs/sdk-rust.rst

 Cargo-Kubos
 -----------

-A special Kubos SDKtool has been created for build interoperability between Rust projects and C projects: `cargo kubos`.
+A special Kubos SDK tool has been created for build interoperability between Rust projects and C projects: `cargo kubos`.
 This tool allows Rust projects to correctly compile against existing C libraries and also provides cross-compiler compatibility for existing Kubos hardware targets.